-5 Awesome High School Fundraising Ideas
+5 Unique High School Fundraising Ideas

 High school clubs and events need funding, but getting it can be a challenge.
 Organizing bake sales and bottle drives can be a lot of work that doesn’t always pay off.
 Fortunately, there are lots of other, creative ways of fundraising for high schools—and today, we’re going to share 5 of the best with you.

 Not only will we show you some of our favourite event ideas; we’ll also tell you about some fundraising tools you can use to make these events simpler and more successful.
 Ready?
 Then let’s get started.

 What to Know About Fundraising (Before You Start)

 Before you start trying to raise money for your high school, you need to make sure you’re thinking about fundraising in the right way.
 A lot of people mistakenly assume that the fundraising process is essentially a way to make money from nothing—but that’s not fundraising; that’s alchemy.
 Your fundraiser still has to offer something to the people you’re trying to raise funds from.

 That more than likely means your fundraiser will require some kind of investment to be successful.
 This could be an investment of time (as in the case of organizing a project or group activity) or it could be an investment of money (to purchase supplies, tools, and space for a successful event).
 But the bottom line is, you have to put something in if you want to get something out of the process.

 Our Top 5 High School Fundraising Ideas